Rick-Phoenix/protoschema/README.md

 There are two ways to define an enum.

-One is to create it as its separate builder (what I am going to show now), and the other is to define it as part of the [`message`] macro, if the enum is supposed to be defined inside a message.
+One is to create it as its separate builder, and the other is to define it as part of the [`message`] macro, if the enum is supposed to be defined inside a message.

-So to define an enum at the top level, or just on its own, you first have to create an [`EnumBuilder`](crate::enums::EnumBuilder) like this:
+To define an enum at the top level, or just on its own, you first have to create an [`EnumBuilder`](crate::enums::EnumBuilder) like this:

 ```rust
 use protoschema::{Package};